TL;DR: Key Points About Colorado Headlight Laws

 - Headlights must be used from half an hour after sunset to half an hour before sunrise, and at any other time when visibility is reduced to less than 1,000 feet.
 This includes rain, snow, fog, and smoke from wildfires, which are not uncommon in Colorado (C.R.S. § 42-4-204).

 - The lights must be bright enough to illuminate objects at a distance of at least 350 feet ahead for high beams and 100 feet ahead for low beams.
-The intensity should not be so high as to cause glare to other drivers (C.R.S. § 42-4-216).
+The intensity should not be so high as to cause glare to other drivers (C.R.S. § 42-4-216o)).
+How bright headlights should be is determined by legal standards to ensure safety and avoid causing glare or a traffic infraction.

 - All motorcycles’ headlamps must be on at all times (even during the day) when the motorcycle is being operated to increase visibility and safety.